WaterAid: India

 WaterAid India (Jal Seva Charitable Foundation) is a registered not-for-profit as a Section 8 company under the Companies Act of the Government of India.
-WaterAid India is determined to make clean water, decent toilets, and good hygiene normal for everyone, everywhere in the country.
+WaterAid India aims to make clean water, decent toilets, and good hygiene normal for everyone in the country.

 WaterAid started working in India in 1986 and since 2022, started working with communities in rural and urban areas through direct implementation.
-It is a full service organisation operating with a local board and diverse independent teams covering programme strategy and implementation, finance, resource mobilisation, policy and technical support, and human resource management.
+It is a full-service organisation operating with a local board and diverse independent teams covering programme strategy and implementation, finance, resource mobilisation, policy and technical support, and human resource management.

-WaterAid India works closely with central, state, and local governments, individual and corporate donors, philanthropists, CSO partners, academics, and media.
-Thanks to its supporters and donors, they have reached millions of people with these three essentials – clean water, decent toilets, and good hygiene – enabling communities to unlock their potential to break free from the cycle of poverty and to change their lives for good.
+WaterAid India works with central, state, and local governments, individual and corporate donors, philanthropists, CSO partners, academics, and media to reach millions of people to give three essentials – clean water, decent toilets, and good hygiene – to enable communities to break free from the cycle of poverty.

-WaterAid India works closely in local communities to utilise low-cost technologies to deliver sustainable water supply, sanitation and hygiene solutions to the most vulnerable.
-WaterAid's vision is of a world where everyone has access to safe water and sanitation.
+WaterAid India works in local communities to utilise low-cost technologies to deliver sustainable water supply, sanitation and hygiene solutions to vulnerable people groups.

 The organisation has grown in its significance in assisting the most marginalised in both rural and semi-urban areas.
-In the financial year 2023-24, WaterAid India covered over 11 states (Andhra Pradesh, Bihar, Chhattisgarh, Haryana, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Telangana, Uttar Pradesh, and West Bengal), rendering their services to the communities that needed help most.
+In the financial year 2023-24, WaterAid India covered over 11 states (Andhra Pradesh, Bihar, Chhattisgarh, Haryana, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Telangana, Uttar Pradesh, and West Bengal), providing services to the communities that had need.